uspki/policies/certificate-policy.md

 ### 3.1.6 Recognition, authentication, and role of trademarks
 CAs operating under this policy shall not issue a certificate that knowingly infringes any trademark.

-The Policy Authority shall resolve disputes involving names and trademarks.
+The FPKIPA shall resolve disputes involving names and trademarks.

 ## 3.2 Initial identity validation